gvwilson/thirdbit/src/fiction/iffy/1/index.md

 the musk ox turned and walked away.

 As the herd followed in two and threes,
-Edson picked up his rifle.
+Benício picked up his rifle.
 Iffy waited for him to say something, but he just stood there looking at the receding herd.